marie-ototoi/s-paths/readme.md

 dataset: definition of the data to visualize: entrypoint + stats
 display: settings + calculated scaled values
 selections: elements selected by the user on a screen
+## thanks
+to Browserstack for supporting opensource and thus granting us a free open source licence